 The drink mix is made with vegan chocolate.

-This means that if you melt the chocolate mix into a vegan milk alternative, you can use Real Treat to make a vegan-friendly drinking chocolate.
+This means that if you melt the chocolate mix into a vegan milk alternative, you can use Real Treat to make vegan-friendly drinking chocolate.

 When should you serve this sexy hot chocolate?

-Or mix up a serving for two to enjoy in front of a crackling fire.
+- During snuggle time: Or mix up a serving for two to enjoy in front of a crackling fire.

-You might even consider starting the day, sipping chocolate together in bed when the morning brings a cold start to your day.
+- For breakfast in bed: You might even consider starting the day, sipping chocolate together in bed when the morning brings a cold start to your day.

 But choose wisely when you’re going to bring out this Mexican hot chocolate mix.
 This sophisticated, rich chocolate drink could definitely work some aphrodisiac magic.